Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-A strong majority believe digital payments will reduce cash usage in the future.
+A strong majority (83.75%) believe digital payments will reduce cash usage in the future.
+Only 8.75% disagree, reflecting widespread optimism about the continued growth of digital transactions.

 ---